advocations/skype/AnonymousMeetingJoin.md

  _**Applies to:** Skype for Business_

-A client can join an existing meeting anonymously with that meeting's URI.
+A client can join an existing meeting anonymously by using that meeting's URI.

  **Organizer**:

-1. Schedules a Skype for Business conference and shares meeting URI with the user.
+1. Schedules a Skype for Business conference and shares the meeting URI with the user.

 2. Ensures conference allows all users to join the conference.

 **Anonymous users**:

-Once they have a meeting URI from the organizer, for example: `sip:user@contoso.com;gruu;opaque=app:conf:focus:id:1WRB13D2`, they first need to:
+Once users have a meeting URI from the organizer, for example: `sip:user@contoso.com;gruu;opaque=app:conf:focus:id:1WRB13D2`, they take these first steps:

 1. Sign in the anonymous user using the meeting URI.